Guide:

 Most patients notice their new, youthful face and neck within six months after deep plane face and neck lift surgery.

-How Long Does A Deep Plane Facelift Last?
+How Long Does a Deep Plane Facelift Last?

 Since the deep plane face and neck lift targets far below the skin exposed to environmental factors, it typically lasts much longer than traditional, more superficial facelift techniques.
 Most patients enjoy their youthful faces and necks for 15 years or even longer after a deep plane facelift.